BDC Hamburger Icon

 • Better security: Phone taps are a thing of the past with VoIP.
 These networks can be secured with high-level encryption and identity management, so there’s no risk of protected information falling into the wrong hands.

-• Customization options: A VoIP dashboard, especially when integrated with a CRM or other business software, offers advanced customization options like skills-based routing and integrated customer information (when someone’s history appears on the screen if they call in).
+• Customization options: A VoIP dashboard, especially when integrated with your existing CRM or other business software, offers advanced customization options like skills-based routing and integrated customer information (when someone’s history appears on the screen if they call in).
 Many also feature call analytics software so you can evaluate individual and team levels of performance.

 VoIP system drawbacks